-Whether we realise it or not, every day we see examples of how the weather influences buying behaviour.
-However, newest research indicates that retailers and marketers can manipulate consumer behaviour and drive purchase intent by using temperature as their ally.
+Whether we realize it or not, every day we see examples of how the weather influences buying behavior.
+However, new research shows exactly how retailers and marketers can manipulate consumer behavior and drive purchase intent through using temperature data as their ally.

 This feeling of closeness, trust, and a desire to conform, induced by warm temperatures – does not only apply to interpersonal connections.
 Vitally, it also applies to how consumers relate to products.
 In a 2013 study by Yonat Zwebner, participants were asked to hold either warm or cold therapeutic pads.
 They were then instructed to value the price of a selection of consumer goods such as watches, batteries, and snacks.
 Those feeling warm were prepared to pay significantly more for goods than the group exposed to the cold.